MaHeNow/serious-endless-runner/DevDiary.md

 }
 ```

 In order to move the lift upwards, we used a tween library we found for free in the unity asset store.
 The tween interpolates the lift's position from its starting position to a target position in a fixed time.
 This was all we needed to implement the interactable.
-Here is how the result looked like:
+Here's what the result looked like:

 ![Interactable2](DevDiaryAssets/Interactable2.gif)